menu icon

 Belle and Ariel Apron Front

-• Use the same technique as above to create the scallops for the white skirt front for both Belle and Ariel, but only folding the apron front twice, creating 4 scallops instead of 8 scallops.
-To sew the apron front, sew sides and bottom (leaving top open).
-Clip curves and centers of scallops close to the edge, but not cutting through seam.
+• Use the same technique as above to create the scallops for the white skirt front for both Belle and Ariel, but only folding the apron front twice, making 4 scallops instead of 8 scallops.
+To sew the apron front, sew the sides and bottom (leaving the top open).
+Clip curves and centers of scallops close to the edge, but not cutting through the seam.
 Turn right-side-out and press.
 Top stitch around.

 white fabric with scalloped edge